ls0/TestRep1/HelloWorld.md

 summaryTable1 <- do.call(summarise, c(list(.data=df), meanVariables))
 write.table(summaryTable1, file = "summaryTable1.txt")
 ```
+##samsungStatistics2: a tidy data frame with 68 variables and 10299 rows.
-###Prepare another table with matched statistics.
+#####Prepare another table with matched statistics.
 This removes means that are not matched to standard deviations.
 ```{r}
 temp <- select(samsungDataAll, -296, -297, -298, -375, -376, -377, -454, -455, -456, -515, -528, -541, -554)
 samsungStatistics2 <- select(temp, Subject, Activity, grep("mean", colnames(temp)), grep("std", colnames(temp)))
 ```
+##summaryTable2
-###Finally, a matched statistics data set is produced, which has 180 rows and 68 variables and is comprised of 33 means and 33 standard deviations.
+#####Finally, a matched statistics data set is produced, which has 180 rows and 68 variables and is comprised of 33 means and 33 standard deviations.
 ```{r}
 df2 <-  group_by(samsungStatistics2, Subject, Activity)
 dfVariables2 <- names(df2)[-(1:2)]